-Best Practice Occupational Therapy is an integrated school-based service delivery model, working in collaboration with the classroom teachers to help improve occupational performance of being a student.
-Within Cove School, each child continues to receive individualized treatment, with the focus is to prepare our students for life/academics outside of the school walls.
+Best Practice Occupational Therapy is an integrated school-based service delivery model, working in collaboration with the classroom teachers to help improve occupational performance of post-secondary life.
+Within Cove School, each child continues to receive individualized treatment, although the focus is to prepare our students for life/academics outside of the school walls.
+OT services are provided individually, in small groups and in the classroom setting.
+The goal is to support students in generalization of skills within a more natural environment.